vidjil/vidjil/doc/vidjil-algo.md

 Setting `--analysis-filter all` removes this pre-processing step, running a full dynamic programming with all germline sequences that is much slower.

+## CDR3 analysis

+The full analysis of clones beyond the `--max-designations` threshold also includes a CDR3/JUNCTION detection based on the position of Cys104 and Phe118/Trp118 amino acids.
+This detection relies on alignment with gapped V and J sequences, as for instance, for V genes, IMGT/GENE-DB sequences, as provided by `make germline`.
+The CDR3/JUNCTION detection won't work with custom non-gapped V/J repertoires.

+CDR3 are reported as *productive* when they come from an in-frame recombination and when the sequence does not contain any in-frame stop codons.
+Note that some other software only consider stop codons in the CDR3, and may thus under-estimate non-productivity.
+When the sequence is long enough to start before the start of the V gene or to end after the end of the J gene, vidjil-algo do not consider these intronic sequences in the productivity estimation.

 ## Sequences of interest

 Vidjil-algo allows to indicate that specific sequences should be followed and output,